Examples of an Illustration Essay

 Students need to develop good study habits if they are to reach their full potential in any course or degree.
 Good study habits are very useful for people in education, and they can be learned with enough repetition.
 These study habits can be learned through finding out what works for the individual student, getting into a routine, and making sure to change habits if the situation calls for it.

 There are a number of different study habits, so it is important for people to figure out which one works for them.
-While people can have to-do lists, or set deadlines, or use apps which block the time-consuming sites on our computers, it takes time to figure out what works for them individually, and what works for their education.
+While people can have to-do lists, or set deadlines, or use apps that block the time-consuming sites on our computers, it takes time to figure out what works for them individually, and what works for their education.
 Once people have found out what works best for them, they can practice these things until they become easier.

 Getting into a routine can take time, but the time is worth it.
 Making something into a habit can take some time, and that time can be difficult.
-It is difficult to take something new and make it into an established part of your day, especially if you need to use time which was spent on other things to do it.
+It is difficult to take something new and make it into an established part of your day, especially if you need to use the time that was spent on other things to do it.
 Habits are hard to form, but also hard to break, which can be useful for the future.

 Sometimes your needs change, and that can mean that your study habits need to change as well.
-If your workload increases or you take on extra shifts at work, or you move to somewhere further away from your classes, this can mean there is less time to study.
+If your workload increases or you take on extra shifts at work, or you move somewhere further away from your classes, this can mean there is less time to study.
 If that is the case, you might find that you need to adapt your study habits to fit with the new routine you have.
 Sometimes our circumstances change, and we need to change with them.

 Good study habits are very useful for people in education, and they can be learned with enough repetition.
-Forming habits, finding what works for you as an individual, and making sure that you are flexible enough to change with your circumstances, are all part of what helps us to form good study habits.
+Forming habits, finding what works for you as an individual, and making sure that you are flexible enough to change your circumstances, are all part of what helps us to form good study habits.
 Ultimately, being flexible enough to find what works under different circumstances is what makes us better at studying, no matter what habits we pick up along the way.